HaneenIbrahem/Mastering-JavaScript-in-20-Days/Day1.md

 MDN: Mozilla Developer Network.

 ## Exercise 1:
-1. All the p elements
+1. All the p elements.
    document.getElementByTagName("p")
-2. The text "X"
+2. The text "X".
    document.querySelector("#p1-sympol").textContent
    document.getElementById("p1-sympol").textContent
-3. The number of the squares in the board document.querySelectorAll(".square").length
+3. The number of the squares in the board. document.querySelectorAll(".square").length
-4. The text "A game you know"
+4. The text "A game you know". document.querySelector("h2").textContent
-   document.querySelector("h2").textContent

 Editing the DOM with JS: